 This section of our website contains a wide range of publications and information relating specifically to domestic and foreign insurance companies.
 Listings of the federally regulated insurance companies in Canada can be found in the Who We Regulate section of this website.

 Demutualization of Canadian Mutual Insurance Companies

-Some mutually held insurance companies may choose to convert into stock companies; this process is known as demutualization.
+Some mutual insurance companies may choose to convert into stock companies; this process is known as demutualization.

 Property and Casualty

 In its 2014 Budget, the Federal Government announced that it would develop and consult on a proposed demutualization framework for federally regulated property and casualty mutual insurance companies (P&C Mutuals).
-To this end, draft regulations were published in the Canada Gazette on February 28, 2015.
+After a number of public consultations, the following regulations came into force on July 1, 2015:

-As in the existing demutualization framework for federally regulated life insurers, OSFI would have a significant role in any demutualization process initiated by a P&C Mutual.
-Under the proposed regulatory framework for P&C Mutuals, OSFI’s primary role will entail:
+As in the existing demutualization framework for federally regulated mutual life insurers, OSFI will have a significant role in any demutualization process initiated by a P&C Mutual.
+Under the regulatory framework for P&C Mutuals, OSFI's primary role will entail:

 - Reviewing the information provided in support of the P&C Mutual's conversion proposal to ensure that the legislative and regulatory requirements have been satisfied and that the P&C Mutual will remain financially sound and able to meet its obligations to policyholders and other creditors following its conversion into a stock company.

 - Providing the Minister of Finance with a recommendation regarding the P&C Mutual's conversion proposal and its application for the issuance of letters patent of conversion.